Stunning Socialist-era Architecture : The Brutalism of Zagreb, Croatia

-PS, I’ve previously covered the amazing examples of communist architecture found in Bratislava, and Zizkov Tower in Prague on Yomadic.
+PS, I’ve previously covered the amazing examples of “communist” architecture found in Bratislava, and Zizkov Tower in Prague on Yomadic.
 In anticipation of some of the comments I may receive about this article – I would like to state that I understand not all of the architects would identify as being “socialist”, “communist”, “Soviet”, or being from “Yugoslavia”.
 I use these terms simply to identify an era in history, and mostly to assist readers in finding this article.
-I do welcome any comments anyone has, especially of a personal nature.
+I do welcome any comments anyone has, there is no censorship here.

-*update: as correctly pointed out by an informed comment, to be clear – many of these buildings are technically located in “Zagreb” not “Novi Zagreb”.
+* update: as correctly pointed out by an informed comment, to be clear – many of these buildings are technically located in “Zagreb” not “Novi Zagreb”.
 However, all of the buildings are well outside the “core” of old Zagreb, and indeed, are within moments of where Novi Zagreb officially commences.
 I have removed the word “Novi” from the article title.

 * update, July 2018 : this week alone, more than 60,000 people have read this article.
 Over the lifespan of this page, there are sure to be more than one million views.
 One of the photos has now appeared in publication, another has won me a prize.
 I truly love this architecture, and I’m glad to know the popularity is finally increasing.